 So after Audrey, the N-PAC took my blood pressure 3 times, chided me for not having had a mammogram since 2000-something or a pap test since a month after that, had me stand on her badly malfunctioning scales.
 She looked at my sting, laid another OMG on me, poked the sore, swollen, deeply reddened area and said she’d have to give me a prednezone shot.
 After a short discussion of how a social health care system would make Walter Reed Hospital the pinnacle of government sponsored quality health care control, she sent me on my way with six Benadryls and two ice packs.
 She really expected me to go back to my cubie and sit on my violated upper bun.

 As I was squirming in my seat, trying to type sideways, Pat, the 20 year old granny across from me started sneezing.
 I peeked over the wall and asked her if she remembered the comedian who was a frequent guest on the Ed Sullivan show who had the head in a box and was always saying “Z’a’right” to it.
 Do you remember his name?
 “Oh, him!
 What is his name?”
 I asked you first.
 “Was he Italian?”
 Dunno.
 “Senor … something.”
 Evidently she stewed over his name and his accent all afternoon, and when it was time for her to leave, she looked at me and simply said “I hate you.”
 Do you have my number?
 “No.” Good, you won’t be calling me at 3 in the morning when you can’t sleep.

 Honey knew his name immediately.
-Senor Wences, pronounced wen-kess.
+Senor Wences, pronounced wen-sess.
 I poked around and lo and behold found a clip on You Tube.
-I apologize for just the link but it’s late and I don’t want to take the time to register and all that.
-So click on this —- and get ready for a tickle.
+Click on this —- and get ready for a tickle.